mobinalipour/marzban-to-mysql/README.md

 - detecting Merzban database mthod is changed and improved
 - Improve the backup process
 - Ubuntu 20.04 support
+-
+# TALKA

+The TALKA will change your [marzban](https://github.com/Gozargah/Marzban) database(sqlite) to MySQL.

+Also, this script transfers data from your old database(sqlite3) to the new database(MySQL).

 ## features